Industrial Robots 101: What They Are and How They Work

 These types are determined by the arrangement of their arms, which consist of links and joints.
 The number and configuration of these components define the type of robot.

-Let's take a look at six of the most common types of Industrial robots and their applications.
+Let's look at six of the most common types of industrial robots and their applications:

 1. Cartesian robot

 A Cartesian robot is a simple type of robot made up of three parts that can slide back and forth.
-It can move in straight lines in three different directions, like the X, Y, and Z directions on a graph.
+It can move in straight lines in three directions, like the graph's X, Y, and Z directions.

 This makes it good for tasks where you only need to move things in straight lines and at right angles.

 Cartesian robots are commonly used for tasks like picking up items and putting them in place, which you often see in packaging and quality control.
-They also are quite useful in automating tasks such as cutting, 3D printing, and CNC operations.
+They’re also quite useful in automating cutting, 3D printing, and CNC operations.

 2. Articulated robot

-As the most popular and commonly used Industrial robot in manufacturing, an Articulated robot is the most versatile.
+As the most popular industrial robot in manufacturing, an articulated robot is the most versatile.

-These robots typically feature rotary joints and 4 to 6 degrees of freedom, allowing them to move similarly to how a human arm would – and sometimes in even more complex patterns.
+These robots typically feature rotary joints and 4 to 6 degrees of freedom, which allow them to move similarly to how a human arm would — and sometimes in even more complex patterns.

-Given their versatility, Articulated robots are great for a wide range of applications, including coating, welding, painting, and packaging.
+Given their versatility, articulated robots are great for various applications, including coating, welding, painting, and packaging.

 3. Cylindrical robot

 Cylindrical robots move in a circular motion.
-Featuring one joint that can spin and two joints that can slide in and out, these robots can move up and down, as well as slide side to side.
+Featuring one joint that can spin and two joints that can slide in and out, these robots can move up and down and slide side to side.

-They work in a space shaped like a cylinder, which is like a long tube.
+They work in a space shaped like a cylinder, like a long tube.

-Their clever design lets them reach into tight spots without slowing down or losing accuracy.
+Their clever design lets them reach tight spots without slowing down or losing accuracy

 People often use them for simple jobs like grabbing things, turning them, and putting them down.